Hot springs in the river

 The diameter of the spring basin is approximately 1 m.
 The temperature of the water is around 100 °C, the output of the spring – 10 – 15 liters per second.

-Nowadays Vellir erupts only if soap water is added to the spring.
+Nowadays Vellir erupts only if soapy water is added to the spring.
 Then it erupts up to 2 meters high.

 Earlier this was a well-known geyser.
 It erupted up to 1.5 m high in the late 19th century.
 After an earthquake in 1896, the height of Vellir increased to a maximum height of 11 m.
 Two years later though everything was as before and the geyser had its previous power.